PaeDae/paedae-unity-wrapper/README.md

 Once Xcode Open follow the Unity Xcode Project instructions.

 Unity Xcode Project

 Copy the following header and main files into the 'Classes' directory:
+	- PaeDaeUnityImpl.h
-PaeDaeUnityImpl.h PaeDaeUnityImpl.mm
+	- PaeDaeUnityImpl.mm

-Copy the PaeDaePrizeSDK folder into your project (url for the sdk: https://github.com/PaeDae/paedae-ios-sdk).
+Copy the PaeDaeSDK folder into your project (url for the sdk: https://github.com/PaeDae/paedae-ios-sdk).

+You can remove the extra folders in the PaeDaeSDK, unless you're targetting certain architecture.
+The bare minimum files is
+	- libPaeDaeSDK.a
+	- PaeDaeSDK.h

+Including any other .a files might result in unexpected errors.

 In Classes/AppController.mm file, import the Pae Dae SDK:
 \#import "PaeDaeSDK.h"